kenglish95/kenglish95.github.io/_pages/events.md

 author_profile: true
 ---

+### <span style="color:#FF00CC "> Faciliator for the in conversation with the Deans panel at the CoSS Connections event: University of Glasgow </span>
+###### January 2025

+Ending an exciting day of networking within the College of Social Sciences I facilitated a conversation between four of the colleges Deans.

+### <span style="color:#FF00CC "> Who counts?: Barriers to participation with the Scottish Budget and data representation: SHRC & SGSSS </span>
+###### December 2024

+Spotlight talk at an International Human Rights Day Event hosted by the SGSSS and SHRC.
+Presented on how my work surrounding Scotland's budget and the census both highlighst ways that Scotland is world leading while still having very far to go.

+### <span style="color:#FF00CC "> The construction of Scotland’s LGBTQ+ population in the census : University of Starthclyde </span>
+###### December 2024

+Talked about how the Scottish 2022 census did and did not represent LGBTQ+ people at the Queer in A Wee Place book event.

+### <span style="color:#FF00CC ">Queering Data Production: NCRM </span>
+###### June 2024

+A short course ran over 4 half days aimed at reserach pratictoners and data users disscussing matters relating to sex, gender and sexuality survey data production and the queer production of data.

+### <span style="color:#FF00CC ">Queer Data Production: SGSSS </span>
+###### June 2024

+A twice repeated 3 hour workshop for the SGSSS summer school

 ### <span style="color:#FF00CC "> Binary barriers: Representing trans & gender diverse populations in censuses & other population surveys: Mind the Gap Conference </span>
 ###### July 30th-31st 2022